(reprinted from the Bass Musician Magazine website):

 As a frequently published music journalist, Rick's insightful interviews have included some of the world's best musicians.
 His literary work on legendary Motown bassist James Jamerson is published in the African American National Biography, which is the "largest repository of black lives ever assembled in our nation's history by almost tenfold" according to its publisher Oxford University Press.

 Originally a keyboardist, Rick picked up the bass guitar at 18 years old, and when a friend gave him a copy of bassist Jaco Pastorius' debut album, his entire musical future changed.
 He began his career as a pro musician in 1975, and has never stopped working.

-Rick is a GRAMMY voting member of the National Academy of Recording Arts & Sciences, as well a member of the American Society of Composers Authors & Publishers, the American Federation Of Musicians (Local 802) and the Songwriters Hall Of Fame.
-He has written songs for, or played with: Ringo Starr, Angela Bofill, Joan Osborne, Deodato, Roberta Flack, TKA, Motown's Martha Reeves, Taylor Dane, Larry Graham, Jay Black, Bettye LaVette, Michael Amante, Gary U.S. Bonds, and other well-known recording artists.
+Rick is a Grammy voting member of the National Academy of Recording Arts & Sciences, as well a member of the American Society of Composers Authors & Publishers, the American Federation Of Musicians (Local 802) and the Songwriters Hall Of Fame.
+He has written songs for and/or played with numerous recording artists, including Ringo Starr, Angela Bofill, Joan Osborne, Deodato, Roberta Flack, TKA, Motown's Martha Reeves, Taylor Dane, Larry Graham, Jay Black, Bettye LaVette, Michael Amante, Gary U.S. Bonds, and others.

 from the scrapbook...